Why Scarlet Tanagers Disappear From Your Yard by Noon (And Where They Go)

 Migration Stopover vs. Summer Resident

-When a tanager disappears from a lower feeder station, observers must consider the season to understand the bird’s true location.
-Migration data shows that during the peak of spring migration in early May, a tanager might indeed be a transient visitor resting in the understory before continuing north.
+If a tanager is gone from a lower feeder station, the time of year must be taken into account to understand the bird’s real whereabouts.
+Migration studies indicate that in the first two weeks of May, a tanager could be a temporary passerby stopping in the understory en route to the north.

 A male Scarlet Tanager partially hidden among bright green canopy leaves